Bix2llets/CS202---Seminar/2. Bridge/Bridge.md

 ## Applying to the original problem

 To solve the problem we have introduced in the first section, we separate the classes into shapes, operating systems and drivers specific classes.
+This way, we use the Bridge design pattern with 2 bridges, with each component has their own responsibiilty.

+- `Shape`: Control the information about geometry objects
+- `Driver`: Decide how to process the geometry objects
+- `System`: Decide the protocol of sending the geomtry objects to operating system for displaying

+With this pattern, the number of classes reduced significantly from $9N$ ($N$ shapes, $3$ graphic APIs, $3$ operating systems) to $N + 6$.
+Moreover, we can easily extend them in case there is a new operating system or a new graphic API being introduced.
+Theoretically, we can change the driver or operating system used during runtime using appropriate methods, but there are no practical use for this.

 ```mermaid
 classDiagram